Chart Color Schemes

 AreaSearch assessment of residential development activity positions Hamlyn Terrace among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Hamlyn Terrace averaged approximately 38 new dwelling approvals annually over the past five financial years, totalling around 190 homes.
-So far in FY-26, 20 approvals have been recorded.
-On average, 9.1 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating demand significantly exceeds new supply.
+AreaSearch analysis of ABS building approval numbers indicates Hamlyn Terrace averaged approximately 38 new dwelling approvals annually over the past five financial years, totalling an estimated 190 homes.
+As of FY-26, 20 approvals have been recorded.
+Between FY-21 and FY-25, an average of 9.1 people moved to the area per year for each dwelling built, suggesting demand significantly exceeds new supply, which typically leads to price growth and increased buyer competition.

-New properties are constructed at an average expected cost of $380,000.
-Compared to Greater Sydney, Hamlyn Terrace maintains similar construction rates per person, supporting market stability in line with regional patterns.
-Recent construction comprises 80.0% standalone homes and 20.0% townhouses or apartments, reflecting the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+New properties are constructed at an average cost of $380,000.
+Compared to Greater Sydney, Hamlyn Terrace maintains similar construction rates per person, supporting market stability aligned with regional patterns.
+Recent construction consists of 80% standalone homes and 20% townhouses or apartments, preserving the area's suburban identity with a concentration of family homes suitable for space-seeking buyers.

-With around 250 people per approval, Hamlyn Terrace reflects a transitioning market.
-According to AreaSearch's latest quarterly estimate, the area is expected to grow by approximately 7,456 residents through to 2041.
+With approximately 250 people per approval, Hamlyn Terrace reflects a transitioning market.
+By 2041, AreaSearch estimates the area will grow by 7,418 residents.
 If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development